klesun-productions/klesun-productions.github.io/entry/public_personal/applying/AlexDaniel_company_name_dedeplicator_code_analysis.md

 ### Code Quality
 - First thing catching my eye is that code is inlined on the script level.
 Considering how straightforward the task is, it would really be logical to define a pure function `deduplicate(names: string[]): string[][]` rather than write `for` loops right at the script level.
+- The companies retrieval code should also definitely be isolated into a function.

 ### Alternative Approaches
 - ChatGPT is pretty good at finding similar names in a list, especially considering that false positives are acceptable.